anima-wg/brski-cloud/anima-brski-cloud.md

 ## Considerations for HTTP Redirect {#considerationsfor-http-redirect}

 When the default Cloud Registrar redirects a Pledge using HTTP 307 to an Owner Registrar, or another Cloud Registrar operated by a VAR, the Pledge MUST establish a provisional TLS connection with the Registrar as specified in {{BRSKI}}.
-The Pledge is unable to determine whether it has been redirected to another Cloud Registrar that is operated by a VAR, or it it has been redirected to an Owner Registrar, and does not differentiate between the two scenarios.
+The Pledge is unable to determine whether it has been redirected to another Cloud Registrar that is operated by a VAR, or if it has been redirected to an Owner Registrar, and does not differentiate between the two scenarios.

 ## Considerations for Voucher est-domain